 - Can be hard for less able builders

-Meideal Hawaii Soprano Ukulele Kit – Best for Value
+Meideal Hawaii Soprano Ukulele Kit – Good for Value

 If you go for a ukulele kit for such a price, chances are you'll get a lot of cheap plastic parts that won't last long.
 Why not get a better value for your money buying this kit?

 The set comes with a basswood neck and body, providing a smooth wood feel.
 The natural wood grain also adds more aesthetic value to the instrument.

 What’s more?
 The kit comes with a rosewood fingerboard and bridge instead of the plastic ones.
 The material helps to bring out a full, warm, and brighter sound.